-Eyelid inflammation also known as blepharitis is a condition in which the lining of your eyelids start growing an infection.
+Eyelid inflammation is also known as blepharitis is a condition in which the lining of your eyelids starts growing an infection.
 This is the area where your eyelashes are attached to your eyelids and they become inflamed and irritated due to certain factors.
-Your eyes, in particular might show signs of redness but will otherwise remain unaffected by the infection.
+Your eyes, in particular, might show signs of redness but will otherwise remain unaffected by the infection.
 The listed information will inform your better about this condition and how it can be addressed.

 There are two main types of eyelid inflammations that can affect your eyelids and they are anterior and posterior.
 If the inner lining of the eye that is close to the eyeball is affected by the oil glands, then this is a posterior eyelid inflammation.
 The anterior inflammation occurs closer to the eyelashes where scalp dandruff and allergies can cause further irritation to the eye lining.

 Symptoms that can help you diagnose the inflammation include itchy, red, oily or swollen eyelids along with irritation to the eyes that have caused them to appear red and watery.
 You can also expect sensitivity towards light and constant burning sensations within the eye that creates a lot of discomfort and irritation.
 Visit your ophthalmologist immediately to get the inflammation treated and subsided.

 Your eye doctor will gauge at the extent of infection and inflammation and decide on the best course of treatment for you.
 This will be done with the help of a magnifying tool to see any signs of infection and a swab test that confirms the type of bacteria, fungi or virus that is growing on your eyelids.
 Depending on the diagnosis, your doctor will recommend a steroid treatment or a course of antibiotics for your relief.